Is AJ Back on the market?

 Thus, if you ask me out: disqualified.
 If you ask to be my friend: disqualified.

-(Reminder, I don’t have enough energy for my nearest and dearest, as is!)
+(Reminder, I don’t have enough energy for my nearest and dearest, as is!
+I have lost friends because of this.)

 I know, right?
 What a pickle.
 But there’s just no way around it, you see.